 During the auction: Keep track of who buys each item and the winning bid amount.
 You’ll need the bidder’s name, address, and occupation/employer information if the bidder is an individual.

-Proceeds from a fund raiser are contributions from the participants.
+Proceeds from a fundraiser are contributions from the participants.
 The purchaser of tickets is the contributor, even when the tickers are given to others.
-Committees must track of how much each person attending a fund raiser donates and report these itemized contributions on the C-3 report.
+Candidates and committees must track of how much each person attending a fundraiser donates and report these itemized contributions on the C-3 report.
 (See Record Keeping)

-It occasionally happens that the committee is unable to determine the source of a contribution received at a fund raiser.
-Committees may keep anonymous contributions up to $300 or 1% of the total contributions, whichever is greater.
+It occasionally happens that a candidate or committee is unable to determine the source of a contribution received at a fundraiser.
+Campaigns may keep anonymous contributions up to $500 or 1% of the campaign's total contributions, whichever is greater.
 See Anonymous Contributions for more information.